 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

-GIZ has been operating in Cameroon for more than 45 years.
+GIZ has been working in Cameroon since the early 1960s.
+Its regional office in Yaoundé coordinates the company’s activities in the country.
 Currently 282 national and 39 international employees, 5 integrated specialists and 14 development workers are working in the country (as of 31.12.2017).

-GIZ is engaged in the following priority areas of cooperation with Cameroon:
+GIZ is working with its partner organisations in the following priority areas in Cameroon:

 Environmental, climate and forest policy: One of the goals of German development cooperation work is the conservation of tropical forests.
 Half of Cameroon’s surface area is forested.
 Alongside oil and cocoa, timber is one of the country’s major export products.
 To date, only a small percentage of commercial forestry has switched to sustainable practices.
 GIZ is promoting sustainable resource management and the protection of biodiversity in Cameroon.
 Following the principle of ‘conservation through utilisation’, forest products such as tropical timber and spices are being marketed.